nayr-com/SteamfitterCalc/README.md

 # SteamfitterCalc

-Calculator for steamfitter's to use on Android smart phones.
+Calculator for steamfitters to use on Android smart phones.